Lemur - Miss Jordan

 Welcome to our class page!

 This year Lemur class will be taught by myself, Miss Jordan.
 The Year 1/2 team have been working hard to plan lots of exciting and engaging topics and learning opportunities to explore this year and I can't wait to learn it all together!
 You can find an overview of what we will be up to across the year on the document below.
-Make sure that you check this page regularly as it will be frequently updated with new information and dates, helpful tips to support your child and lots of images of what we have been up to in class.
+Make sure that you check this page regularly as it will be frequently updated with new information and dates and helpful links to support your child.
 To find out a little bit more about myself, Miss Jordan, click on the link below to see my profile!